 What are the seven Spirits of God?

-Isaiah 11:2: Six here marking that Christ would be perfect man, and seven that He was perfect God; the first statement being marked off from the rest by its form: -
+In Isaiah 11:2 the number Six marks that Christ would be a perfect man, and seven that He was perfect God; the first statement being marked off from the rest by its form.

 |"The Spirit of the LORD shall rest upon Him, ||7 |